-Within the next 30 days, Second Harvest will be packing tens of thousands of food boxes that will be distributed by over 800 agencies to families in need across 24 counties.
+Within the next 30 days, Second Harvest will be packing tens of thousands of food boxes to be distributed by over 800 agencies to families in need across 24 counties.

 For the past 15 years, WSOC-TV and Second Harvest have partnered to end area hunger through the 9 Food Drive.
 One unforeseen effect of the coronavirus has been significant changes to how food donations can be collected and distributed.

-These boxes will help feed families whose children are missing school meals, seniors being asked to stay safely in their homes, those in need of food who are quarantined and employees in our community being affected by decreases in work hours.
+These boxes will help feed families whose children are missing school meals, seniors being asked to stay safely in their homes, those in need of food while quarantined and employees in our community being affected by decreased work hours.
 The number of struggling families continues to increase, along with their need for food.

 Second Harvest has a donation program in place with different levels of giving.
 Donors can equate their monetary donation to what can be supplied by the food bank.